barrydrink/LongStringLoader/README.md

 # LongStringLoader

-Solution to loading long strings in Android TextViews, such as Google's open source licences (553253 characters on a Motorola G5 running Android 6.
-This takes 7 seconds to load into a TextView and has to be done on the UI thread, blocking the UI).
+Solution to loading long strings in Android TextViews.

+The motivation for this component was the requirement by Google to display their open source licence text if their mapping APIs were used.
+This text is 553253 characters long and a Motorola G5 running Android 6 takes 7 seconds to load into a TextView.
+The loading into a TextView has to be done on the UI thread, blocking the UI.

 See the example app for usage instructions.